 Our telephone banking services offers a wide range of payment options from the comfort of your home or on the go, it’s available 24/7 and free of charge.
 You can check balances, transfer money, make payments and more.

 We offer a variety of payment services through our branch and Contact Centre.
-You can call us on 0800 727 2265 or find your local branch.
+You can send us an email at email@example.com, call us on 0800 727 2265 or find your local branch.
 Fees and Charges may apply, so have a chat to our team to discuss your options and check what the costs may be before deciding on the right fit for you.

 If you would like help from one of our friendly branch team members, please call into your nearest branch or call our Contact Centre team who will be able to assist you over the phone with our online banking and mobile app guides.
 Our Contact Centre is open from 7am – 9pm on weekdays and from 10am – 4pm at weekends.
-If you would like to visit a branch and are unable to call into the branch during our digital focus week please call us to book an appointment at a time that suits you.
+If you would like to visit a branch and are unable to attend our weekly digital classes please call us to book an appointment at a time that suits you.

 What happens with any cheques I’ve written if they are deposited at any bank after 25 June 2021?

 Any SBS cheques will be dishonoured after 25 June 2021, The person presenting your cheque will likely ask for another form of payment.